Yearly Archives: 2017

 1

-In nearly every scientific study, any purported benefits associated with drinking specifically revolve around “moderate” consumption.
-For some body weights, moderate consumption equates to one glass, which is 5 ounces.
-Because wine glasses come in different shapes and sizes, judging when you’ve poured enough can be difficult.
+In nearly every scientific study, any purported benefits associated with drinking specifically revolve around moderate consumption.
+For some people, moderate consumption equates to one glass, which is 5 ounces.
+Because wine glasses come in different shapes and sizes, judging when you have poured enough can be difficult.
 To help, the image below […]

 Evidence Confirms the Health Benefits of Wine

-New Study Linking Heart Health with Exercise According to new research published in the European Journal of Preventive Cardiology, exercise is the best way to protect your heart.
-Th study – conducted in the Netherlands, specifically Rotterdam – collected data from 5,344 individuals aged 55 to 97.
-Participants provided information on not only their […]
+New Study Linking Heart Health with Exercising According to new research published in the European Journal of Preventive Cardiology, exercising is the best way to protect your heart.
+The study, conducted in the Netherlands, specifically Rotterdam, collected data from 5,344 individuals aged 55 to 97.
+Participants provided information about their […]

 Not Exercising Is Just As Bad As Being Obese